HabanaAI/Gaudi-tutorials/PyTorch/vLLM_Tutorials/Deploying_vLLM/README.md

 docker cp ./recipe_cache/$MODEL_CACHE_DIR vllm-server:/root/scripts/recipe_cache/$MODEL_CACHE_DIR

 ## Connect to the container and start vllm-server
-docker exec -ut vllm-server bash
+docker exec -it vllm-server bash
 ./entrypoint.sh

 ## It should now start with the warmup cache